 Do I Need to Add My Subdomains As Unwanted Referrals in GA4?

-I’m not 100% sure, but I believe the answer is NO. Like everything else with GA4 subdomain tracking, there is little manual work you need to do.
+No. Like everything else with GA4 subdomain tracking, there is very little manual work you need to do.

 Check that out below with all 5 options in the dropdown menu specifically referencing the domain level.